Configuration¶

 endpoint: output chains, cf below

-rest_endpoint: referenced from recipient routing destination
+endpoint.name: referenced by recipient routing destination endpoint

 modules: user plugins: output chain filters, recipient routing policies